junxit/us-congress-bills-116/bill.md

     - **(ii)** published a dozen technical papers that focused on the boundary layer of air around airplanes; and
   - **(B)** after 21 years working as an engineer at NASA, transitioned to a new job as Langley’s Federal Women’s Program Manager where she worked to improve the prospects of NASA’s female mathematicians, engineers, and scientists.
 - **(20)** Mary Jackson retired from NASA in 1985 and died in 2005.
-- **(21)** These 4 women, along with the other African-American women in NASA’s West Area Computing unit, were integral to the success of the early space program.
-The stories of these 4 women exemplify the experiences of hundreds of women who worked as computers, mathematicians, and engineers at NACA beginning in the 1930s and their handmade calculations played an integral role in—
+- **(21)** These four women, along with the other African-American women in NASA’s West Area Computing unit, were integral to the success of the early space program.
+The stories of these four women exemplify the experiences of hundreds of women who worked as computers, mathematicians, and engineers at NACA beginning in the 1930s and their handmade calculations played an integral role in—
   - **(A)** aircraft testing during World War II;
   - **(B)** supersonic flight research;
   - **(C)** sending the Voyager probes to explore the solar system; and